No Products in the Cart

 Before buying a latex mattress, it's important to make sure you get all your doubts and queries answered.
 In this guide, we've included 18 FAQs to help you decide if a latex mattress should be on your next shopping list.

 Natural latex is a highly durable material extracted from the sap of the rubber tree.
-In addition to being hypoallergenic and exceptionally safe, latex is one of the most recommended mattress materials due to its unique buoyant properties that relax muscles and relieves tension while eliminating the pressures of the day while you sleep.
+In addition to being hypoallergenic and exceptionally safe, latex is one of the most recommended mattress materials due to its unique buoyant properties that relax muscles and relieve tension while eliminating the pressures of the day while you sleep.

 Synthetic latex mattresses are made from chemical compounds to imitate the feel of genuine latex.
 They are less durable than natural latex.
-On the other hand, Blended latex is a mix of natural and synthetic latex.
+On the other hand, blended latex is a mix of natural and synthetic latex.
 It's more durable than synthetic latex and costs less to produce than natural latex.
 Often, it contains more synthetic material than the natural material.

 Dunlop and Talalay refer to the types of manufacturing processes used to make latex.
 The raw material used is the same (rubber), and the significant difference between the two lies in the manufacturing process.
+Dunlop latex is the firmer, more supportive, and more durable one.
+Talalay latex is the softer, cushioning one.

 Natural and organic latex is a resilient material and therefore provides excellent support to sleepers.
-This material softly cradles heavy body parts providing pressure relief near the joints and lower back.
-Being breathable and super comfy than any other material, a latex mattress will help you sleep uninterruptedly at night.
+This material softly cradles heavy body parts, providing pressure relief near the joints and lower back.
+Being more breathable and super comfy than any other material, a latex mattress will help you sleep uninterruptedly at night.

 Both latex and memory foam have a similar feel.
 They provide cushioning and support for your sensitive areas so that your muscles can fully relax.
 However, latex is naturally derived from the sap of the rubber tree, while memory foam is made with petroleum-based chemicals that are harmful to the sleepers' health and the environment.